-Doing the work of comparing firms and data points can feel like a slog, though, so we’re here to help guide your search with our compilation of the most pertinent information.
-To determine the best advisors in North Carolina, we exclusively considered firms that manage individual accounts and offer financial planning services.
-We then ranked these firms based on assets under management (AUM), which serves as a general metric for a firm’s size.
-Although not formally part of our ranking, we encourage readers to take note of each firm’s client-to-advisor ratio, as this indicates how much attention you may get as a client.
-All data used in our methodology is taken from each firm’s most recent Form ADV filing with the SEC so as to ensure the accuracy and reliability of our rankings.
+To determine the best advisors in North Carolina, we only considered firms that manage individual accounts and offer financial planning services.
+We then ranked these firms according to assets under management (AUM), which is a general metric for the firm’s size.
+All data used in our methodology comes from the most recent Form ADV that firms have filed with the U.S. Securities and Exchange Commission (SEC).

 How much would you like to invest?